Master of Business Administration

 - Come along to an upcoming information event for prospective postgraduate students.

-For full requirements see the Regulations for the Master of Business Administration.
+For full requirements, see the Regulations for the Master of Business Administration.

-For study planning help contact the Executive Development Programmes team or the College of Business and Law:
+For study planning help, contact the Master of Business Administration Team.

-University of Canterbury | Te Whare Wānanga o Waitaha
+Te Whare Wānanga o Waitaha | University of Canterbury

 Private Bag 4800

 Phone +64 3 369 3300